Michael McGovern (footballer): Norwich City

 On 19 July 2016, it was revealed that McGovern had signed for Championship club Norwich City on a three-year deal.
 He made his debut on 13 August 2016, replacing John Ruddy at half-time in Norwich City's 0–0 draw with Sheffield Wednesday.
+Throughout his time at Norwich, McGovern played a crucial role within the squad, contributing significantly to the team's success and stability.

+Premier League Appearances: McGovern made his Premier League debut during the 2019–20 season in a match against Crystal Palace at Selhurst Park, becoming Norwich City's oldest Premier League debutant.

+Championship Winners Medals: McGovern was an integral part of the Norwich City squad that secured promotion to the Premier League by winning the EFL Championship in both the 2018–19 and 2020–21 seasons.

+2018-19 Season: Although McGovern's appearances were limited during the 2018–19 season, his presence in the squad contributed to a strong team dynamic, helping Norwich clinch the Championship title.

+2020-21 Season: The 2020–21 season saw McGovern play a number of key games, making significant contributions to the team's success.
+He stepped in as the starting goalkeeper following injuries to the first-choice keeper Tim Krul and performed admirably, helping Norwich maintain their strong form.
+Unfortunately, an injury later in the season sidelined him, but his earlier performances were crucial in Norwich's eventual promotion.

+McGovern's tenure at Norwich City highlighted his reliability and professionalism, both on the field during critical moments and off the field as a mentor to younger players.

+Heart of Midlothian

+McGovern would then return to Scotland, signing a one-year deal with Heart of Midlothian in the summer of 2023.
+In January 2024 he would joined Livingston on loan until the end of the season.
+He was released by Hearts at the end of the season.

+Coaching career

+Following his retirement as a player, McGovern took up the position of goalkeeping coach with Queen's Park.
+He left Queen's at the end of the 2024–25 season.

 International career

 In March 2008, McGovern received his first call-up to the Northern Ireland squad.
 McGovern made his full debut for Northern Ireland on 31 May 2010, in a 1–0 loss to Chile.
 He came on at half-time for Alan Blayney and made a "stunning" save from a long-range effort by Marco Estrada.

-McGovern had to wait until 2015 for his second cap, after which he quickly became the number one goalkeeper for Northern Ireland, helping them qualify for Euro 2016 as qualifying group winners.
+McGovern became the number one goalkeeper for Northern Ireland, helping them qualify for Euro 2016 as qualifying group winners.

+McGovern's performances during Euro 2016 were outstanding, particularly in the group stage match against Germany.
 He received plaudits for a series of "heroic saves" that restricted Germany to a 1–0 win during the group stages of the Euro 2016 finals on 21 June 2016, keeping Northern Ireland's goal difference down and helping them qualify for the knockout round of 16.